classdojo/poolparty.js/README.md

 });

-//create a
+#create a
 var basicView = objectPool.create({ name: "craig" });

-//or explicitly add the object back in the object pool objectPool.add(basicView);
+#or explicitly add the object back in the object pool
+objectPool.add(basicView);
 ```